QuarkTheAwesome/game-appstore/README.md

 [![twitter](https://img.shields.io/twitter/follow/wiiubru.svg?label=twitter&style=flat-square)](https://twitter.com/wiiubru)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome!-tomato.svg?style=flat-square)](http://makeapullrequest.com)

-A [Chesto](https://gitlab.com/4TU/chesto)-based graphical frontend to the [get package manager](https://gitlab.com/4TU/libget) for downloading and managing homebrew on video game consoles, such as the Nintendo Switch and Wii U. This is a replacement to the older [Wii U Homebrew App Store](https://github.com/vgmoose/wiiu-hbas).
+A [Chesto](https://gitlab.com/4TU/chesto)-based graphical frontend to the [get package manager](https://gitlab.com/4TU/libget) for downloading and managing homebrew on video game consoles, such as the Nintendo Switch and Wii U. This is a replacement to the older [Wii U Homebrew App Store](https://github.com/vgmoose/wiiu-

-## Supported Platforms
-### Nintendo Switch
-To run this program, a Nintendo Switch with access to the Homebrew Menu is required.
-This can be done on most Switches manufactured before July 2018, for compatibility check your serial number at [ismyswitchpatched.com](https://ismyswitchpatched.com).
-To run hbmenu, see the tutorial [here](https://guide.sdsetup.com/).

-Extract the latest [hb-appstore](https://github.com/fortheusers/hb-appstore/releases) to `sd:/switch/appstore/`, and run "hb App Store" from within hbmenu.
-When you're done, you can press the Minus (-) button to exit.

 ### Nintendo Wii U
 To run this program, a Wii U with access to the Homebrew Launcher is required.
 This can be done on any firmware, for compatibility check at [ismywiiupatched.com](https://ismywiiupatched.com).
 To run the Homebrew Launcher, see the tutorial [here](https://wiiuguide.xyz/).